luvnft/duckpump/README.md

 ## Open Source

-The DuckPump frontend is open source and available for review and contribution.
+The 🅰️Duck frontend is open source and available for review and contribution.
 The backend will be open-sourced upon completion.😊